Home Tooth - Straight-tusked Elephant

 Object history

-This tooth was discovered 20ft below the ground during tunnelling operations during September and October 1960 for the construction of the new Evering Road sewer.
+This tooth fragment was discovered 20ft below the ground during tunnelling operations during September and October 1960 for the construction of the new Evering Road sewer.
 It was found about 20ft below ground, between Maury Road and the railway bridge.

 The finds were made by workmen, and reported to the British Museum by Mr Howard Lewis, an amateur geologist who lived nearby and who made regular visits to the excavation in order to record the deposits exposed there.